PhilippeBoisney/NoBullshit/README.md

     ./deploy.sh YOUR_GAE_PROJECT_ID
 # Running tests
+If you want to run the unit tests for the backend :

+    ./gradlew :backend:test

-If you want to run the tests :
+If you want to run the instrumented tests for the android app :

-    ./gradlew test
+    ./gradlew :android:connectedAndroidTest